 Dr Rachel McPherson

 Rachel’s expertise lies in Criminal Law and Evidence and Family Law.
-She is particularly interested in legal responses to domestic abuse and legal definitions and conceptions of vulnerability, particularly in relation to the accused.
-Her PhD thesis, submitted in 2013, was entitled Access to justice: Women who kill, self-defence and pre-trial decision making.
+She is particularly interested in legal responses to domestic abuse and intimate partner homicide.

 - Access to justice